-Kepler’s Law of Planetary Motion: An Overview
+Kepler’s Law of Planetary Motion

 At the heart of modern astronomy lies Kepler’s Law of Planetary Motion, which consists of three essential principles.
 These laws are the result of tireless observations and meticulous calculations by Johannes Kepler, a German astronomer and mathematician, during the early 1600s.
 Kepler’s laws provided a significant leap forward in our understanding of how planets move around the Sun, replacing the long-standing, but flawed, geocentric models.
 Let’s dive into the three laws that transformed our perception of the cosmos: